dantkz/CCCA/README.txt

 For elephants, please download "UCL Parts Dataset" from: http://visual.cs.ucl.ac.uk/pubs/ccca/
+If you use images of elephants, please cite the paper mentioned in the header.

 For horses, please download "UCL Parts Dataset" from: http://visual.cs.ucl.ac.uk/pubs/ccca/
 The images of horses from the dataset are from "Weizmann Horse Database".
 So, if you use the images or segmentations of horses, cite one of the papers listed in: http://www.msri.org/people/members/eranb/
+If you use part labels of the horses, please cite the paper mentioned in the header.

 For cats, please download "PASCAL-Part Dataset" from: http://www.stat.ucla.edu/~xianjie.chen/pascal_part_dataset/pascal_part.html